J-rayX/baseone-docs/docs/virtual-accounts/webhooks-in-va.md

-Webhooks in VA
+# 🔔 Webhooks in Virtual Accounts

-When you use our Virtual Accounts API, you will receive notifications when **external credit transactions** happen in your virtual accounts.
-However, take note of the following bits of information.
+When using our Virtual Accounts API, you'll receive notifications for **external credit transactions** in your virtual accounts.
+Here's what you need to know:

+## 🚀 Getting Started

+1. 🖥️ Log into your BaseOne dashboard
+2. 🔗 Register your webhook URL
-- You need to register your webhook URL on your BaseOne dashboard.
-Follow the official guide on [how to register your webhook URL](https://developer.baseone.co/docs/webhooks#how-to-register-your-webhook-url-on-the-baseone-dashboard)
+   - Follow our guide on [how to register your webhook URL 🔗](https://developer.baseone.co/docs/webhooks#how-to-register-your-webhook-url-on-the-baseone-dashboard)

+## 📦 Event Payload

-- The event payload that you get will contain the event object which has the full details of the transaction that you're being notified of.
-The event object will look like the following:
+The event payload you receive will contain an `event` object with full transaction details.
+Here's what it looks like:

 ```text
 EventObject: